 Skip to main content

-Version: 2024.4
+Version: 2026.2

 Print Documents

 Print documents are the way to create print-ready PDFs directly within Pimcore.
-They are based on the normal Pimcore documents and therefore support everything as pages do - starting from MVC pattern and template creation to document composing within Pimcore backend with areas, drag&drop etc.
+They are based on the normal Pimcore documents and therefore support everything as pages do - starting from MVC pattern and template creation to document composing within Pimcore Studio with areas, drag&drop etc.

 Web to print flow implemented in Pimcore: